-Our medical staff understands that fighting cancer can be overwhelming.
+At Memorial Sloan Kettering, we understand that fighting cancer can be overwhelming.
 Our experts are skilled in identifying and treating the various symptoms and complications associated with the treatment of liver metastases, including the emotional and psychological aspects of living with this disease.

 Other Support Services

-To help patients manage some of the other issues that may come up following treatment, Memorial Sloan-Kettering offers a wide range of programs, including the following:
+To help patients manage some of the other issues that may come up following treatment, Memorial Sloan Kettering offers a wide range of programs, including the following:

-Memorial Sloan-Kettering Counseling Center
+Memorial Sloan Kettering Counseling Center

 Help for Older Patients

 A diagnosis of cancer is difficult at any age, but older patients face unique challenges.
-Memorial Sloan-Kettering Cancer Center is committed to providing cancer patients aged 65 and older with the treatment, facilities, and support they need.
+Memorial Sloan Kettering Cancer Center is committed to providing cancer patients aged 65 and older with the treatment, facilities, and support they need.

-Memorial Sloan-Kettering offers the services of a multidisciplinary geriatric team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Pain and Palliative Care Department and the Integrative Medicine Service.
+Memorial Sloan Kettering offers the services of a multidisciplinary geriatric team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Palliative Care & Pain Management Service and the Integrative Medicine Service.
 The programs and care the team provides focus on the needs of elderly cancer patients.

 For more information about our services for older patients as well as for their family and friends, visit Help for Older Patients.